Belleville Truck Accident Lawyer

 Belleville Truck Accident Causes

 Commercial truck accidents are typically more dangerous than the average car accident because of the size and weight of the larger vehicles.
-Negligent operation of commercial trucks can cause severe injury.
+The negligent operation of commercial trucks can cause severe injury.

-Commercial trucks carry heavy items such as machinery and equipment, which adds to their greater weight.
+Commercial trucks carry heavy items such as machinery and equipment, adding to their weight.
 They also have large blind spots.
 Trucks can be more challenging to maneuver, increasing the likelihood of a car accident when driven improperly.
 Injury victims may suffer catastrophic injuries when involved in a Belleville accident with large trucks.
-The most common reasons for truck crashes include the following.
+The most common reasons for truck crashes include the following, so talk about your options for truck accident claims with your lawyer if you have been hurt in any of these situations.

 Dangerous Roadways